pgsleepy/ultimatexr.io-1/content/guides/picoxr.md

 ![](/guides/media/supported-platforms/PicoXR05Multiview.png)

 Your application should now be compatible with the Pico headset and controllers.
+To be able to use Play Mode to preview the scene in Unity, and not just create Pico-compatible builds, you will need to install the Pico Preview Tool.
+To install the Pico Preview Tool follow [these instructions](https://developer-global.pico-interactive.com/docs/unity/en/13136/241045/).

-For more detailed information please check the PicoXR documentation: https://developer.pico-interactive.com/document?name=unity
+For more complete information please check the PicoXR Unity documentation: https://developer-global.pico-interactive.com/document/unity